rrodriguesjordan/koa-sequelize-ts-template/README.md

-# Koa Sequelize Typescript Template
+# Typescript Koa TypeORM Template

-> An API template for Node projects with Koa, Sequelize and Typescript.
+> A Typescript API template for Node projects with Koa and TypeORM.

 ## Author